shubhamagrawal6629/AlternateBitProtocolSimulator/README.txt

 			Example: cd bin
 		3 - To compile the test, type in the terminal: make clean; make comp; make all
-		4 - To run the test, type in the terminal "NAME_OF_THE_COMPILED_FILE".
+		4 - To run the test, type in the terminal "./NAME_OF_THE_COMPILED_FILE".
 For this specific test you need to type:
-			SUBNET_TEST
+			./SUBNET_TEST
 		5 - To check the output of the test, open  "/test/data/subnet_test_output.txt" 2.2.
 To run receiver and sender tests, the steps are analogous to 2.1

 3 - Run the simulator
 	1 - Open the terminal.
 	2 - Set the command prompt in the bin folder.
 To do so, type in the terminal the path to this folder.
 		Example: cd bin
 	3 - To compile the project, type in the terminal: make clean; make comp; make all
-	4 - To run the simulation, type in the terminal "NAME_OF_THE_COMPILED_FILE NAME_OF_THE_INPUT_FILE".
+	4 - To run the simulation, type in the terminal "./NAME_OF_THE_COMPILED_FILE NAME_OF_THE_INPUT_FILE".
 For this test you need to type:
-		ABP ../data/input/input_abp_1.txt
+		./ABP ../data/input/input_abp_1.txt
 	5 - To check the output of the simulation, open  "data/output/abp_output.txt" 6 - To execute the simulator with different inputs 6.1.
 Create new .txt files with the same structure as input_abp_0.txt or input_abp_1.txt